Day Tripping to the World’s Largest Bulbs Park in Lisse, The Netherlands

 Keukenhof Opening Hours

-Keukenhof’s flower gardens are only open for two months in spring – end March (around the 20th) to end May.
+Keukenhof’s flower gardens are only open for two months in spring – end March (around the 20th) to mid-May.
 During this period, Keukenhof is open daily from 8 am to 7:30 pm.
 (Ticket counters close at 6 pm.)

-- The best time to visit Keukenhof depends on the weather but mid-April is usually the most reliable for tulips.
-Weekends and school vacations are best avoided.
+- The best time to visit Keukenhof depends on the weather but mid-April to early May is usually the most reliable for tulips.
+Avoid weekends and school vacations.
+The garden is usually quieter early morning or late afternoon than around lunchtime.

 Transportation to Keukenhof in the Netherlands